-Eagles of the Republic: Tarik Saleh’s Political Satire–What You Need to Know (Cannes Film Fest 2025)
+Eagles of the Republic: Tarik Saleh’s Political Satire (Cannes Film Fest 2025)

 Grade: C+ (** out of *****)

-Though dealing with relevant issues of dissidence and anti-authoritarianism, in art as well as politics, the movie is shapeless and strugges with navigating a more nuanced tone.
+Though dealing with relevant issues of anti-authoritarianism–in art as well as in politics–the movie struggles with navigating a more nuanced satirical tone.

 Before Fahmy gives his speech at the military academy, an aide requests that he salute as he finishes.
-When Fahmy does so, several parade participants begin shooting, trying and assassinate the president.
-Fahmy escapes onto a military helicopter, where Mansour interrogates some captives before getting rid of them.
+When Fahmy does so, several participants begin shooting, trying to assassinate the president.
+Fahmy escapes onto a military helicopter, and Mansour interrogates some captives before getting rid of them.

-Overall Eagles of Iron was one of the weakest and least satisfying films in this year’s oterwise sturdy competition.
+Overall, Eagles of Iron was one of the weakest and least satisfying films in the overwise sturdy competition of this year’s edition.

 Cast